isithin/quizzler/README.md

 # quizzler
-A simple Quiz game to play with friends
+A simple rmi Quiz-Game to play with friends over the same network.

 ## Getting started
 clone this repo